Bronchiolitis is swelling and mucus buildup in the smallest air passages in the lungs (bronchioles). It is usually due to a viral infection.

-Most cases of bronchiolitis are not easily preventable because the viruses that cause the disorder are common in the environment.
-Careful attention to hand washing, especially around infants, can help prevent the spread of respiratory viruses.
+Most cases of bronchiolitis cannot be prevented because the viruses that cause the infection are common in the environment.
+Careful hand washing, especially around infants, can help prevent the spread of viruses.

 American Academy of Pediatrics Subcommittee on the Diagnosis and Management of Bronchiolitis.
 Diagnosis and management of bronchiolitis.
 Pediatrics.
 2006;118:1774-1793.